-8.2 Raw Water Washdown System Operation
+8.2 Raw Water System Operation

-A high pressure pump controlled by a pressure sensor is activated by the Raw Water switch located in the helm switch panel.
-When activated, the pressure switch will automatically control the pump that supplies the raw water hose connector.
+A high pressure raw water pump, controlled by a pressure sensor, is activated from the CZone display panel located on the AC/DC panel located in the cabin.
+When activated, the pressure switch will automatically control the pump that supplies the raw water faucet.